isomerpages/mlaw-corp/news/public-consultations/_posts/2014-04-07-public-consultation-on-the-proposed-amendments-to-the-copyright-.md

 ---
-layout: post
-title: Public Consultation on the Proposed Amendments to the Copyright Act
+title: 'Public Consultation on the Proposed Amendments to the Copyright Act'
 permalink: /news/public-consultation-on-the-proposed-amendments-to-the-copyright-/
-breadcrumb: Public Consultation on the Proposed Amendments to the Copyright Act
+breadcrumb: 'Public Consultation on the Proposed Amendments to the Copyright Act'
-collection_name: news

 ---

 Public Consultation on the Proposed Amendments to the Copyright Act
 ---